 Battery storage

-Battery storage also sets you up to benefit from time of use tariffs when they are more widely available.
+Battery storage also sets you up to benefit from dual rate smart tariffs, like our Smart EV and Smart Heat Pump Tariffs.
 You will be able to charge your battery from the grid during off peak hours, and then use the cheaper electricity on cloudy winter days when your solar panels aren’t generating much electricity.

 You will be able to manage your battery storage capacity, and view how much you are generating, using and storing using an app on your smartphone or tablet.